 There is lots of information about the NZNC audit on the NZNC website.
 When you are audited you will be contacted by Nursing Council and given approximately 6 weeks to send them the information they require.
 This is your practice hours, professional development hours with reflection, self-assessment and peer assessment for your scope of practice.
 This is only at competent level.
 There is no financial remuneration associated with the NZNC audit.

 How will I know which level of the PDRP I should submit under?

-Read the criteria for the levels of practice in the National Framework and decide which level your practice sits at.
+Page 5 on the Aotearoa Collaborative document has the level definitions.
+You can also read the criteria for the levels of practice in the National Framework and decide which level your practice sits at.
 If you are not sure, you can discuss this with a trusted colleague, or a CNM.

 Enter the PDRP at whatever level you feel you meet, remembering that you must show evidence required to meet that level.

 How long is my portfolio valid for?

 Your portfolio is valid for 3 years, the same as the NZNC audit.

 Can I have more than one nurse complete my third party evidence?